hetkpatel/Mirage/README.md

 ## CAUTION!!!

-Use caution when running LensLib without the `--dry_run` option, as it will modify files and directories.
+Use caution when running Mirage without the `--dry_run` option, as it will modify files and directories.
 Always review the dry run output before proceeding with actual modifications.

 ## License